MrDanielHarka/note-app/docs/project/documentation.md

 **`users` table**

-- id: Unique value of the user, it is automaticly generated.
+- id: Unique value of the user, it is automatically generated.
 This is a primary key in this table.

 - email: It is an unique key.

-- password: It is an varchar type field which can be 100 characters.
+- password: It is a varchar type field which can be 100 characters.
 This have to be that long because of encryption.

 - The first_name and the last_name are just a basic text type field.

 **`notes` table**

-- note_id: unique value of the note, it is automaticly generated.
+- note_id: unique value of the note, it is automatically generated.
 This is a primary key in this table.

-- user_id: This is the id from the users tablet that is why it has a realationship with the id in this table this is an unique key.
+- user_id: This is the id from the users tablet that is why it has a relationshipp with the id in this table this is an unique key.

-- title: This field is an varchar field which is cointein maximum 30 character.
+- title: This field is an varchar field which can contain maximum 30 character.

 - content: This is an text field which is for the content for the notes it maximum contain 65535 characters.